JohnSnowLabs/spark-nlp/docs/en/Serving_Spark_NLP_via_API_Databricks_and_MLFlow.md

     Body:
     {
-        "job_id": [job_id, check it in the Jobs screen], "notebook_params": {"*text*": "This is an example of how well the lemmatizer works"}
+        "job_id": [job_id, check it in the Jobs screen], "notebook_params": {"text": "This is an example of how well the lemmatizer works"}
     }
     ```